muratk5n/thirdwave/en/2018/05/inflation.md

 # Inflation

-Unless the government is not literally printing money and handing out directly to people (which has happened in some countries), and/or supply-chain related issues are present,inflation is almost always highly correlated with wages.
+Unless the government is literally printing money and handing out directly to people (which has happened in some countries), and/or supply-chain related issues are present,inflation is almost always highly correlated with wages.
 People need to have more money so they